GP registrars can experience and develop specialised skills in one or two disciplines during their training.

 Find out about the different fellowships here.

-If you are completing FACRRM, you can do your specialised training, known as Advanced Specialised Training (AST), at any time after you have completed your 12 months of Core Clinical Training in a hospital setting.
+If you are completing FACRRM, you can do your specialised training, known as Advanced Specialised Training (AST), at any time after you have completed your Core Generalist Training (previously known as Core Clinical Training) in a hospital setting.
 The aim of AST is to expand your skills and knowledge in one specialised discipline so the rural communities you serve will have access to a full range of medical services, just like their city counterparts.

 Registrars who are completing a FARGP do an additional year of rural specialist training known as Advanced Rural Skills Training (ARST).
 This extra year of training can be done at any time after the hospital year during the four-year fellowship.
 Registrars pursuing a FRACGP will do a six-month post, known as an Extended Skills (ES), which can be completed in General Practice or another discipline.

 Registrars undertaking Extended Skills training will normally complete this in a general practice placement with focus on a particular area of interest.
 It may, however, be undertaken in a hospital, academic or community setting.

 Registrars undertaking Advanced Rural Skills Training and/or Advanced Specialised Training normally complete this in a hospital, though it may also be possible in a community setting.

 Registrars on the Rural Pathway normally undertake this training in an RA2–5 location.

 If you’re already a registrar with GPTQ, talk to your medical educator about your options.
 Future applicants can find out more by emailing firstname.lastname@example.org